AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/faqs-campaigns.md

 +++My campaigns generated from inventory feeds have many orphan transactions.

 If the [feed data settings](/help/search-social-commerce/campaign-management/inventory-feeds/feed-settings-manage.md#feed-data-settings) are configured to delete ads in various situations, then any delayed conversions that occur after clicks on the ad may cause [orphan transactions](/help/search-social-commerce/glossary.md#o-p).
 The best practice is to pause ads instead of to delete them.
-If an ad still hasn't received any revenue after a long period of time, then you can delete it via a bulksheet or the ad management view.
+If an ad still hasn't received any revenue after a long time, then you can delete it via a bulksheet or the ad management view.
 +++

 ## Account- and campaign-related performance issues